Why is the woodland temporarily closing?

-Dalkeith Country Park’s Old Wood is a truly special place; a unique conservation area designated as a Site of Special Scientific Interest.
+The Park’s Old Oak Wood is a truly special place; a unique conservation area designated as a Site of Special Scientific Interest.
 The oak trees that still grow here are ancient and twice as old as any of the buildings.
-The woodlands team at Dalkeith Country Park have therefore taken the decision to temporarily close the Old Wood Walk (on the purple walking route) to protect these special trees and let the roots recover over the winter
+The woodlands team at Dalkeith Country Park have therefore taken the decision to temporarily close the Old Oak Wood (on the purple walking trail) to protect these special trees and let the roots recover over the winter.

 If trees could talk...

-In response to this, Dalkeith Country Park, taking specialist advice from Scottish National Heritage, has made the decision to close the path through the Old Wood over the winter.
-By Spring it is hoped that the path will have dried out enough to open this unique place again and, with a good summer, the path will remain open until late Autumn 2022.
+We are taking specialist advice from Scottish National Heritage, to close the path through the Old Wood over the winter, starting from Monday 06 November.
+By Spring it is hoped that the path will have dried out enough to open this unique place again and, with a good summer, the path will remain open until late Autumn 2024.